w3c/css-houdini-drafts/css-typed-om/EXPLAINER.md

 ### What is a CSSStyleValue?

-[CSSStyleValue](https://drafts.css-houdini.org/css-typed-om-1/#cssstylevalue) objects are the base class through which all CSS values are expressed.
+[CSSStyleValue](https://drafts.css-houdini.org/css-typed-om-1/#cssstylevalue) is the base class through which all CSS values are expressed.
 For a detailed list of what CSSStyleValue subclasses each CSS property maps to please see [here](PLACEHOLDER).
-Values that aren't supported as of yet will also be considered as CSSStyleValue objects.
+Values that aren't supported yet will also be considered as CSSStyleValue objects.

 ### What are the different CSSStyleValue subclasses?